LHNCBC/lforms/form_definition.md

       to stop on the input fields only (neither buttons, nor units fields).
       The default is false.
     * hideFormControls - a boolean that controls whether to hide the controls section on top of the form.
-The default is false.
+The default is true.
     * hideUnits - a boolean that controls whether to all the Units column to be hidden from the data table.
 The default is false.
     * showFormOptionPanel - a boolean that controls whether to show the option panel